Logo-stateuniv

 Student Financial Aid Details

-Columbus Tech may lack campus housing, but the school encourages student involvement and a sense of community by sponsoring several social and academic organizations.
+Campus housing may be lacking, but the school encourages student involvement and a sense of community by sponsoring several social and academic organizations.
 These include the American Welding Society, National Technical Honor Society, and the Student Nurses’ Association.

 The school also features a number of services available to its students and members of the Columbus community.
 These services include the campus bookstore and the library, along with a student affairs office that assists new students in orienting themselves with the campus.
 The office also provides counseling services and offers specialized programs to specific student populations, such as the nontraditional student community.
 The Career Connections Center helps students in planning their careers and securing employment upon graduation.